 Hotels, pensions, bed & breakfast, private rentals, apartments and farm holidays

 The Südtiroler Unterland is not a tourist stronghold, but an oasis of tranquillity that gives guests the opportunity to experience the everyday life of the local population.
 Our small-structured businesses allow the guest direct contact with a South Tyrolean family.
 The hosts are mostly fruit and wine growers, who provide an insight into South Tyrolean agriculture and traditions and thus act as ambassadors for the region and the South Tyrolean brand.
 Our area is perfectly suited as a hiking and cycling area with sea levels between 200-1800m.

-No matter what you are looking for, be it pizza, hearty South Tyrolean specialities, a juicy grilled steak or a plate of delicious pasta, there is certainly something to suit your taste.
+No matter what you are in the mood for, be it pizza, hearty South Tyrolean specialties, a juicy grilled steak or a plate of delicious pasta, there is sure to be something for your taste.

-Rural down-to-earthness spiced with Mediterranean charm are the ingredients for the unmistakable taste of South Tyrolean cuisine.
+Rural down-to-earth style seasoned with Mediterranean charm are the ingredients for the unmistakable taste of South Tyrolean cuisine.

-In the three wine villages Kurtatsch, Margreid and Kurtinig 9 wineries and wine estates press our award-winning and partly world-famous wines.
-With vineyards between 200 and 1000 metres above sea level, you can enjoy the greatest variety of sites in South Tyrol.
+In the three wine villages of Kurtatsch, Margreid and Kurtinig, 9 vinyards produce our award-winning and world-famous wines.
+With vineyards between 200 and 1000 meters above sea level, you can enjoy the largest variety of locations in South Tyrol.